Mesh Reconstruction from Aerial Images for Outdoor Terrain Mapping Using Joint 2D-3D Learning: Experiments

 Some qualitative results are presented in Fig.~\ref{fig:qual_results}.
 Compared with the sparse-depth-triangulation and the initialized meshes, the refined meshes have smoother boundaries on the side surfaces of the buildings.
 The guidance from the image features allows the refined meshes to fit the 3D structure better.
 Fig.~\ref{fig:global_map} shows a global mesh reconstruction obtained by transforming and merging 12 local camera-view reconstructions.
 The local meshes are transformed to global frame using the keyframe poses and no postprocessing is used to merge them into a global model.

 The reconstructed mesh models are a more efficient representation than the dense depth images.
 A dense depth image requires $512\times 512$ values to represent a camera view, while our mesh model (with fixed mesh faces topology) only needs to store the 3D coordinates of the 1024 vertices.
 Thus, our model requires only $1\%$ of the depth image parameters to obtain a high-fidelity reconstruction of a camera view.
+On a desktop with NVIDIA 1080 Ti GPU, the Mesh Initialization step takes about 3 s/frame because we solve it using iterative gradient descent.
+However, eq. \eqref{eq:depth_opt} can be solved much faster by treating it as a linear system.
+The Mesh Refinement step takes about 10 ms/frame.